Figure

 | Readout fidelity | ~95% | Quantum point contact | Petersson et al. 2010 |

-- loss-divincenzo-qubit — spin encoding (much longer )
+- loss-divincenzo-qubit — spin encoding in the same platform, much longer

-- singlet-triplet-qubit — spin encoding in same platform
+- singlet-triplet-qubit — two-electron spin encoding in a double quantum dot

 - cooper-pair-box-charge-qubit — superconducting charge qubit analogue